SolidLabResearch/miravi-a-linked-data-viewer/README.md

           ...
         ]
       },
+      "httpProxies": [
+        {
+          "urlStart": "all sources whose url start with this string will be rerouted", "httpProxy": "http proxy through which these sources will be rerouted - see also documentation 'About httpProxies' below."
+        }
+        ...
+      ],
       "askQuery": {
         "trueText": "The text that is to be shown when the query result is true (in ASK queries).", "falseText": "The text that is to be shown when the query result is false (in ASK queries)."